 While this is admirable, the rest of us only have the means to focus on more immediate threats.
 With limited funds, we have to focus on normal life and prepare in more practical ways.

 I have previously stated my fondness for a well-developed and thought-out Threat Matrix.
 I use this tool to identify what is most likely to affect my safety and survival.
 Yes, CMEs, EMPs, nuclear war, and cyber-attacks on the electrical grid are all on there.

 That being said, I have put my most of my efforts into more probable occurrences.
-These include power outages, job loss, and medical emergencies.
+These include natural disasters, power outages, job loss, and medical emergencies.

 When one of these more probable items happens, I still need to have my preparations in place.
 For example, I will eventually lose my job, if I’m lucky I will call it retirement.
 A well-stocked prepper pantry will benefit me more during a job loss than say a bulging armory.

 During the vast majority of challenges that you will face, a well-supplied pantry will keep you fed, healthy, and a lot happier than many other recommended preps.
 Let’s look at the contents of such a pantry, and how to update yours.